| |

 with the equivalent of up to $1 billion in Euros, Pounds, Yen, Canadian or

-set the exchange rate yourself at the start of a new game.
+and later, set the exchange rate yourself at the start of a new game.

 ETHICS?
 (ON WALL STREET?)
 No Wall Street-based game